-Exhibit Nos.
-Description 3.1 First Amended and Restated Certificate of Incorporation (filed as Exhibit 3.2 of the Paylocity Holding Corporation's Form S-1 Registration Statement (Registration No. 333-193661).
-3.2 Amended and Restated By-Laws of Paylocity Holding Corporation. (filed as Exhibit 3.4 of Paylocity Holding Corporation's Form S-1 Registration Statement (Registration No. 333-193661).
-31.1 Certification of Chief Executive Officer pursuant to Securities Exchange Act Rules 13a-4 and 15d-14 as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+3.1 First Amended and Restated Certificate of Incorporation (filed as Exhibit 3.2 of Paylocity Holding Corporation's Form S-1 Registration Statement (Registration No. 333-193661).
+3.2 Amended and Restated Bylaws of Paylocity Holding Corporation. (filed as Exhibit 3.2 of Paylocity Holding Corporation's Quarterly Report on Form 10-Q for the quarter ended December 31, 2015 (File No. 001-36348)).
+31.1 Certification of Chief Executive Officer pursuant to Securities Exchange Act Rules 13a-4 and 15d-14 as adopted pursuant to Section 302